 Hong Kong, meanwhile, is keeping its head above water, although investment banks in the city have been recalibrating their operations after China’s recent economic slowdown, which has caused some uncertainty.

 Meanwhile, China’s economic malaise and stricter disclosure rules have led to reductions in the volume of IPOs (initial public offerings).
-The gradual opening up of mainland stock markets, meanwhile, could be a double-edged sword.
+The gradual opening up of Chinese mainland stock markets, meanwhile, could be a double-edged sword.

 Mark Austen, chief executive of the Asia Securities Industry & Financial Markets Association in Hong Kong, told Bloomberg News: ‘The question people in Hong Kong should be asking themselves is how do we become the Chicago to Shanghai’s New York?’